Accreditation in Public Relations (APR)

 The CPRC exam process consists of two parts – an oral presentation and a written examination.

-The oral presentation is designed to evaluate a candidate’s persuasive skills and verbal application of the Research, Planning, Implementation, Evaluation (RPIE) method.
-Candidates will choose one of three offered scenarios to present, seven days prior to the scheduled presentation.
+The oral presentation evaluates a candidate’s persuasive skills and verbal application of the Research, Planning, Implementation, Evaluation (RPIE) method.
+Candidates will choose one of three offered scenarios to present seven days before the scheduled presentation.
 Items evaluated include the specific steps of RPIE, whether the candidate was persuasive and effective, and the candidate’s overall impression.
 Each item is scored between one and five for a total of 50 points.
 To pass the written exam, a candidate must score a minimum of 35 points (70%).

 When a candidate is ready to take the written exam, the Chapter’s Director of Credentialing, with the support of the FPRA’s VP Of Credentialing from the State Office, will arrange a location, date and time that is convenient for both the candidate and the CPRC proctor.
 The proctor will prepare the workspace, have the exam materials ready, review instructions and return the candidate’s completed exam to the State Office.